civican/legisinfo/44-1/bills/C-61/bill_text.md

     First Nations may, without discrimination, exercise their right to deliver water services through service delivery models designed by them to suit their needs, including through the adoption of innovative approaches and technology.

-  **(3)** The making of any decision under this Act is to be guided by the principle of free, prior and informed consent referred to in the United Nations Declaration on the Rights of Indigenous Peoples.
+  **(3)** The making of any decision under this Act is to be guided by the United Nations Declaration on the Rights of Indigenous Peoples, **including** the principle, referred to in the **Declaration**, of free, prior and informed consent**as well as Article 10, paragraph 2 of Article 29 and paragraph 2 of Article 32 of the Declaration**.

 ## Jurisdiction